 Tango Is a Language (I)

 You might not consider tango to be a language, but in reality, tango is indeed a language, which can be taught, acquired, comprehended, and employed to convey intentions, emotions, feelings, musical interpretations, as well as aspects of movement such as type, size, direction, speed, variations, and more.
-Those who know this language can effectively communicate with one another, discern each other's intentions and feelings, and dance together harmoniously as a unified entity.
+Those who know this language can effectively communicate with each other, discern the intentions and feelings of their partner, and dance together harmoniously as a unified entity.
 Those who are unfamiliar with this language find it challenging to express themselves and respond to others, and they feel awkward and frustrated in dancing together.

-Similar to other languages, tango possesses its own alphabet, vocabulary, grammar, and composition.
+Similar to other languages, tango has its own alphabet, vocabulary, grammar, and composition.
 The various body parts, including the head, arms, hands, torso, waist, hips, legs, and feet, can be seen as the alphabet of tango.
 We use these elements to make steps, which are the vocabulary of tango.
 Musicality and communication are like the grammar, according to which steps are improvised to form a dance.
-Choreography is the composition of the dance, which combines various movements into a coherent and artistic performance.
+Choreography, which combines various steps into a coherent and artistic performance, is the composition of the dance.

 Like studying any language, learning tango should start with the alphabet and grammar.
 Without using alphabet, we can't spell words.
 Without understanding grammar, we can't put words into proper use.
 One of the problems in our tango learning is that we focus only on studying vocabulary and don't pay nearly enough attention to the alphabet and grammar.
-We don't embrace our partner correctly.
-We don't understand the functions of verious body parts and often misuse them when we dance.
-(See The Functions of Various Body Parts in Tango.)
+We don't embrace correctly.
+We don’t understand the functions of verious body parts and often use them incorrectly in dance (see The Functions of Various Body Parts in Tango).
 Our posture is ugly.
 Our connection is broken.
 Our body is stiff, heavy and inflexible.
 We are unable to dissociate the upper body and the lower body.
 There is no balance and stability in our movements.
 We don't listen to music.
 We don't step on the beat.
 We don't follow the sentiment and mood of the music.
 We don't communicate well.
 Our lead is unclear and follow is clumsy.
-As a result, although we've memorized a lot of steps, we can't put them together in a meaningful, coherent, musical, harmonious and beautiful way.
+As a result, although we've memorized a lot of steps, we can't put them together in a meaningful, musical, harmonious and beautiful way.

 November 11, 2011